photogabble/website/src/content/thoughts/2023-01-28-static-site-search.md

 ## lunr.js
 [Lunr](https://lunrjs.com/) positions itself as _"a bit like [Solr](https://solr.apache.org/), but much smaller and not as bright."_ Unlike Stork Search where the indexing and searching are split into separate tasks, Lunr does it all in one.
 You provide Lunr a json file containing your "index" and a search term and it returns an array of matching documents with a score of how closely they match the search query.

-{% figure "/img/static-site-search-providers-3.png" "Fig 3.
-A more traditional search interface" "Webpage with a search bar, something has been entered into the search bar and the page's content has been filtered to only show entries that match with the search term highlighted" %}
+{% figure "/img/static-site-search-providers-3.png", "Fig 3.
+A more traditional search interface", "Webpage with a search bar, something has been entered into the search bar and the page's content has been filtered to only show entries that match with the search term highlighted" %}

 The [lunr.js demo](https://olivernn.github.io/moonwalkers/) shows a rather traditional approach to a search interface.
 Unlike with Stork or Algolia, Lunr's example usage is much more familiar to how most websites do search.
 Initially I thought while tinkering with its demo that it's search algorithm isn't that accurate, for example it would return for "Richard" but not for "Rich".
 However, I then realised that it's not doing fuzzy search by default and "Rich*" indeed returned what I was expecting it to return for "Rich".